Programme for the Endorsement of Forest Certification: Countries

-Criticism and alternative certification schemes
+Relationship to Forest Stewardship Council

 Forest Stewardship Council is the main alternative forest certification system.
 Mutual recognition of FSC and PEFC certified material in the chain of custody has not yet happened.
 However, FSC and PEFC use the same forest management standard in countries such as the United Kingdom, Switzerland and Norway; Malaysia has submitted its timber certification scheme for PEFC endorsement that is largely based on FSC principles and criteria.